At St John’s, we believe that we should share what we have through a programme of external giving throughout the year.

 Tithing from the PCC Funds

-As in 2017 it has been agreed by the vicar, church wardens and PCC that St John’s church will continue with tithing in 2018 and the PCC agreed to providing an amount to support a number of charities.
-At the PCC meeting on February 26th, these donations, recommended to the PCC by the External Giving Team, were agreed for 2018 and St John’s donated the following amounts:
+As in previous years, it has been agreed by the vicar, church wardens and PCC that St John’s church will continue with tithing in 2019 and the PCC agreed to providing an amount to support a number of charities.
+At the PCC meeting in February, these donations, recommended to the PCC by the External Giving Team, were agreed for 2019 and St John’s donated the following amounts:

 - £1000 to the parish of Awaso, our Ghana Link,